Unmasking Deepfakes: Leveraging Augmentations and Features Variability for Deepfake Speech Detection: Introduction

 \subsection{Speech Augmentations}

-Data augmentation techniques play a pivotal role in enhancing the robustness of deepfake speech detection models.
+Data augmentation techniques play a pivotal role in stability and broad applicability of deepfake speech detection models.
 By introducing variations to the training data, augmentation methods aim to simulate real-world conditions, enabling the models to learn generalized patterns that can better handle unseen, adversarial, or out-of-distribution inputs.
 Common speech augmentation techniques include pitch shifting, time-stretching, noise addition, and speed perturbation.
 These methods help models adapt to different speaker characteristics, environmental conditions, and recording qualities \cite{yi2023audio, zeng2023deepfake}.

 Beyond speech augmenting, additional methods focus on audio augmenting.
 SpecAugment \cite{park2019specaugment}, developed for speech recognition, enhances generalization by masking random time and frequency blocks in the spectrogram.
 A further adaptation, SpecAverage \cite{Rimon2022}, was proposed to address the non-zero mean characteristics of audio features, making it more suitable for deepfake speech detection.
 However, a limitation of both SpecAugment and SpecAverage is that the applied masks have a fixed shape, which may not adequately represent the complex and dynamic noise distributions encountered in real-world speech data.
 This constraint arises from the fact that the mask shapes are primarily designed for computational efficiency rather than mimic audio distortion patterns.